Eastern Lombard dialects: Phonology

 The following notes are essentially based on the variety of Eastern Lombard spoken in Brescia.
 The basic principle are generally valid also for the other varieties but local discrepancies can be found.

 Eastern Lombard has 9 vowels and 20 consonants.

 Consonants

 The voiced consonants /b/, /d/, /ɡ/, /v/, /z/, /dʒ/ never occur at the end of a word.
 This phenomenon, common to other languages (including German, Catalan, Dutch, Turkish and Russian), is called final devoicing.
 The phoneme /ʃ/ only occurs in loanwords, often borrowings from Italian.
 For example, scià, "to ski" (from Italian sciare) is pronounced /ʃiˈa/.
 The phoneme /tʃ/ is pronounced [j] before a consonant.
-This never occurs inside a word as the segment /tʃ/ + consonant doesn't exist in Eastern Lombard.
+This never occurs inside a word as the segment /tʃ/ + consonant does not exist in Eastern Lombard.
 However, it does occur when /tʃ/ appears word-finally preceding another word which begins with a consonant.
 For example: